0x0z0n/z0n/posts/htb_tombwatcher.md

 This grants access to the john account, and user.txt can be retrieved.

 ## Root
-Once we log in as john, following our standard approach, we can run linPEAS looking for possible privilege escalation vectors.
-After we run linPEAS, we can notice a path for Active Directory Certificate Services (ADCS) abuse.
+Once we log in as john, following our standard approach, we can run WinPEAS looking for possible privilege escalation vectors.
+After we run WinPEAS, we can notice a path for Active Directory Certificate Services (ADCS) abuse.

 DACL Abuse for OU Takeover (from john to cert_admin) DACL Abuse: Grant john FullControl over the OU=ADCS,DC=TOMBWATCHER,DC=HTB using impacket-dacledit.